• Skip to main content

 • Jumbo peanuts – use an unroasted, unsalted variety and coarsely chop them yourself.

-• American-style Skippy® peanut butter – the creamy flavour of America’s favourite peanut butter takes this peanut butter granola recipe to the next level.
+• Creamy peanut butter – the creamy flavour of peanut butter takes this granola recipe to the next level.

-• Egg white – this is the binding agent which will create lovely, crunchy clusters of granola.
+• Egg white – the binding agent that will create lovely, crunchy granola clusters.

 • Sunflower oil – you need fat when making granola or you’ll end up with crispy dried oats.